dburson98/r-programming-assignments/README.md

 Now it fully functional→ [1] 19.25

 ## Assignment 3 – Analyzing 2016 “Poll” Data in R

-#I created a data frame in R with fake poll numbers and calculated summary stats like mean, median, and range.
+I created a data frame in R with fake poll numbers and calculated summary stats like mean, median, and range.

-#Then I added a column to compare the difference between CBS and ABC polls.
+I added a column to compare the difference between CBS and ABC polls.

-#Finally, I used ggplot2 to make a bar chart and saved it as an image for my blog.
+I used ggplot2 to make a bar chart and saved it as an image for my blog.